-Born on July 21, 1899, in Cicero (now in Oak Park), Illinois, Ernest Hemingway served in World War I and worked in journalism before publishing his story collection In Our Time.
-He was renowned for novels like The Sun Also Rises, A Farewell to Arms, For Whom the Bell Tolls, and The Old Man and the Sea, which won the 1953 Pulitzer.
+Ernest Hemingway served in World War I and worked in journalism before publishing his story collection In Our Time.
+He was renowned for novels like The Sun Also Rises, A Farewell to Arms, For Whom the Bell Tolls and The Old Man and the Sea, which won the Pulitzer Prize in 1953.
 In 1954, Hemingway won the Nobel Prize.
 He committed suicide on July 2, 1961, in Ketchum, Idaho.

 Early Life and Career

 Ernest Miller Hemingway was born on July 21, 1899, in Cicero (now in Oak Park), Illinois.
 Clarence and Grace Hemingway raised their son in this conservative suburb of Chicago, but the family also spent a great deal of time in northern Michigan, where they had a cabin.
 It was there that the future sportsman learned to hunt, fish and appreciate the outdoors.

 In high school, Hemingway worked on his school newspaper, Trapeze and Tabula, writing primarily about sports.
 Immediately after graduation, the budding journalist went to work for the Kansas City Star, gaining experience that would later influence his distinctively stripped-down prose style.

 He once said, "On the Star you were forced to learn to write a simple declarative sentence.
 This is useful to anyone.
 Newspaper work will not harm a young writer and could help him if he gets out of it in time."